aurimas-drungilas/game_app/README.md

 1. `cd client` go to the client directory.
 2. `sudo npm install` to install all of the required npm packages.
+3. `sudo npm serve` to run the client server.

 ## Resources